 Mother Brain of Captain N: The Game Master, who was voiced by the lead singer of The Four Tops (you know; the one who voiced the ever-hammy Audrey II).
 Always dramatic, always flamboyant, always fantastic.

 It won't be long before I, the beautiful goddess that I am, become queen of Videoland!

 The eponymous Big Guy of Big Guy and Rusty the Boy Robot is prone to making pronouncements like this one: "No not of this Earth surgical probe wielding invaders are going to deprive this planet's children, and their growing bones, of even one glass of wholesome milk!"
 The contrast between the understated, somewhat cynical Lieutenant Hunter and the overblown, jingoistic personality he takes on while piloting the Big Guy mech goes a long way to explain why almost no one ever catches on that they are one and the same.

-Brother Blood from Teen Titans has a flair for the dramatic and a tendency to go quite over the top when his plans are working (or when they're not and he's angry at someone because of it, for that matter).
+Brother Blood has a flair for the dramatic and a tendency to go quite over the top when his plans are working (or when they're not and he's angry at someone because of it, for that matter).
 Word of God says this was done deliberately to make a contrast with the previous two seasons' Big Bad, Slade.

 Bluster Kong needs to be listed simply for this one scene from the episode "Hunka Hunka Burnin' Bluster":